 Modern Slavery Statement

 Tapestry, Inc.’s Disclosures Under The UK Modern Slavery Act and California Transparency in Supply Chains Act and Australia’s Commonwealth Modern Slavery Act for the Fiscal Year 2022

 Under the UK Act, companies providing goods and services with a turnover of £36m or more are obliged to annually publish a Slavery and Human Trafficking Statement setting out the steps the company has taken to ensure slavery and human trafficking are not taking place in its supply chain or its own business.
 Tapestry, and the following group companies are required to publish a statement pursuant to the UK Act: Coach, kate spade new york and Stuart Weitzman.
-In compliance with the UK Act, this Statement covers the reporting period of 28 June 2020 to 3 July 2021.
-This Statement addresses some endeavors undertaken by Tapestry prior to the reporting period and/or on an ongoing basis.
+In compliance with the UK Act, this Statement covers the reporting period of July 4, 2021 to July 2, 2022.
+This Statement also addresses some endeavors undertaken by Tapestry prior to the reporting period and/or on an ongoing basis.

-Under the California Act, companies of a certain size doing business in the state of California are obliged to disclose their efforts to eradicate slavery and human trafficking from their direct product supply chains for the goods that they offer for sale.
+Under the California Act, companies with annual gross receipts exceeding $100m doing business in the state of California are obliged to disclose their efforts to eradicate slavery and human trafficking from their direct product supply chains for the goods that they offer for sale.